jvillarreal7/MD-Twitter-Bot/README.md

 #Version 1.0 (Aug 28 2016):
 * Loops over song titles from a .txt file.

-* Sends a search query to YouTube containing the artist + song title and recieves video ID of the first result.
+* Sends a search query to YouTube containing the artist + song title and recieves the first result's video ID.

 * Tweets artist, song title, hashtag and YouTube link periodically (default: 30 minutes).